tychonievich/graphics/markdown/book/color.md

 # Physics

-Each photon has a wavelength and energy, which are inversely proportional such that high energy = long wavelength.
-Visible light has wavelengths between 380nm and 750nm
+Each photon has a wavelength and energy, which are different ways of measuring the same thing: high energy = short wavelength.
+Visible light has wavelengths between 380nm and 750nm.

 Most sources of light include photons of many different wavelengths.
 The main exceptions are lasers, light-emitting diodes, and some types of florescence and phosphorescence.